zig-gamedev/zig-gamedev/libs/zmesh/README.md

 }
 ```

-Now in your code you may import and use zmesh:
+Now in your code you may import and use `zmesh`:

 ```zig
 const zmesh = @import("zmesh");